sinanuygunn/blender_quick_reference/README.md

 ## Tested Browsers

-This project has been tested on Chrome and Firefox.
+This project has been tested in Chrome and Firefox.
 Other browsers have not been tested, but it is likely to work on them as well.